Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Results

-As we saw qualitatively in Fig.~\ref{fig:overview}, the upper panel of Fig.~\ref{fig:strength} shows that the length of the bar in the \Nbody{} case grows over time while it remains roughly constant in the SMUGGLE case.
-This is also consistent with previous numerical work, which found that bars tend to grow as they slow down and the radius of corotation increases \citep{2000ApJ...543..704D, 2003MNRAS.341.1179A}.
 The time evolution of the bar strength, defined as the maximum of $\left|A_2/A_0\right|$ as a function of radius, is shown in the lower panel of Fig.~\ref{fig:strength}.
 The quantity $\left|A_2/A_0\right|$ varies from $0$ to $1$, with larger values indicating a stronger bar pattern.
 We see that in the \Nbody{} case, $\left|A_2/A_0\right|$ increases over time as the bar pattern slows.
 This is consistent with previous \Nbody{} simulations which showed a clear correlation between the bar pattern speed and the bar strength \citep[e.g.,][]{2003MNRAS.341.1179A}.
-In the SMUGGLE case, we see that the bar strength has an initial drop but then remains at a roughly constant, but slightly decreasing, strength.
-This is consistent with the pattern speed in the SMUGGLE case being roughly constant or slightly increasing.
+In the \SMUGGLE{} case, we see that the bar strength has an initial drop but then remains at a roughly constant, but slightly decreasing, strength.
+This is consistent with the pattern speed in the \SMUGGLE{} case being roughly constant or slightly increasing.